technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 7/Lab 7 - Exploring Capacity storage model and analytics from the Microsoft Power Platform admin center_V1.1.docx.md

 # **Lab 7: Exploring Capacity storage model and analytics from the Microsoft Power Platform admin center**

+**Objective**: In this lab, you will explore Capacity storage model which provides an environment-level detailed view of where your organization is using capacity.
+You will learn how to download an Excel .CSV file with high-level storage information for each environment, how to view Dataverse, Power Apps and Power Automate analytics.

 ### **Task 1: Explore the Power Platform Admin View app**

 1. Switch back to **Power Platform admin center** tab or open new tab